themill/wiz/doc/getting_started.rst

       * python >=2.7, <2.8 	[numpy[2.7]==1.16.6]
       * python ==3.* 	[root]

-The same logic can be applied for any DCCs with any plugins as long at its configuration can be defined with environment variables (e.g. Nuke, Maya, Houdini, etc.).
+The same logic can be applied for creating quick environments combining applications, plugins, libraries, etc..
+Definitions could also be created to store a set of environment variables useful for a specific context.

 .. seealso:: :ref:`definition`